How to Win Reviews and Influence People: A Practical Guide to a 5-Star Revenue Machine

 - Make your competitors cry (and wonder how you did it)

-- Avoid the most common mistakes that businesses make with regards to online reputation management.
+- Avoid the most common mistakes that businesses make with regard to online reputation management.

-You can buy your way to the top through pay per click or PPC, but there is no long term residual effect and your funds may run dry.
-Organic search strategies have a longer lasting benefit and one of the most effective approaches involve story telling.
+You can buy your way to the top through pay per click or PPC, but there is no long-term residual effect and your funds may run dry.
+Organic search strategies have a longer-lasting benefit and one of the most effective approaches involves storytelling.
 Share your expertise, what your business does, and what your customers think about you.
 The trick to getting these stories told is to implement a customer feedback system.
+And one of the greatest tactics to attract reviews is to set up one of the incentive programs.

 The Story of Matt